mehackit/technomachine/README.md

 2018-01-26 - Updated Techno Machine to work with Sonic Pi 3.1

+2017-01-19 - Techno Machine v1.0 for Sonic Pi and Processing

 ## Description

 Requires Sonic Pi 3.1 and Processing 3 (with OscP5 and ControlP5 libraries) in order to run.